StephanStock/SPOG/README.md

 ```

 ### Requirements
-*SPOG* is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
+*SPOG+* is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
 The requirements are:
 * astropy
 * numpy
 * matplotlib